objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 	pluralName: "objects"
 })

-// once defined, objects in this object family can be wrapped with:
+// once defined, objects in this object wrapper can be wrapped with:

 OBJY.object(...)
 OBJY.objects(...)
 ```